 (b) in the case of directors appointed under subsection (6), hold office until the next annual general meeting of the co-operative after the revocation of that appointment.

+[Section 326 amended by No. 7 of 2016 s.
+118.]

 327. Expenses of administration

 (1) The expenses of and incidental to the conduct of a co-operative’s affairs by an administrator are payable from the co-operative’s funds.